Site Specific Interpretations of the Narrative Nutrient Criterion

 Type III Nutrient SSACs for Lake Tarpon in Pinellas County

-The Florida Department of Environmental Protection (DEP) is hosting an in-person public hearing on Wednesday, October 15, 2025, 6 p.m.
+The Florida Department of Environmental Protection (DEP) hosted an in-person public hearing on Wednesday, October 15, 2025, 6 p.m.
 EDT at the Brooker Creek Preserve Environmental Education Center Auditorium (3940 Keystone Road, Tarpon Springs, FL 34688) to present information on the proposed adoption of Type III nutrient site specific alternative criteria (SSACs) for total phosphorus (TP), total nitrogen (TN), and chlorophyll-a (Chl-a) for Lake Tarpon (WBID 1486A) in Pinellas County, Florida.

 DEP is requesting that all comments be received by October 29, 2025.
 Verbal comments will be received during the in-person workshop.
 Written comments should be submitted by email to WQS_Rulemaking@FloridaDEP.gov or by mail to: